Protocol for seeing clients – Covid-19 Revised 27th August 2020 (in anticipation of return of reception staff)

 - Carpets in treatment rooms to be steam cleaned daily.

-- Entrance to The Centre will be limited to practitioners, their clients and the Practice Manager and all should use hand sanitiser on arrival.
+- Entrance to The Centre will be limited to practitioners, their clients, the Practice Manager and staff and all should use hand sanitiser on arrival.
 If anyone else needs to access The Centre, e.g. workmen, they will be escorted by a practitioner or the Practice Manager at all times and the Practice Manager will be responsible for ensuring they comply with this protocol and also for ensuring that The Centre has been cleaned in accordance with this protocol after their visit.

 - In addition to the cleaning conducted above, The Practice Manager is responsible for ensuring that The Centre has a thorough clean each week, according to the cleaning schedule.
 This includes steam cleaning all carpets in treatment rooms and communal areas, including stairwell and entrance.

-- All new clients will need to be pre-screened to determine both their risk of exposure to Covid-19 but also to ascertain that face to face treatment is both indicated and necessary.
+- All new clients will be pre-screened by reception prior to booking an appointment.
+Individual practitioners may also need to contact clients both to determine both their risk of exposure to Covid-19 but also to ascertain that face to face treatment is both indicated and necessary.
 Wherever possible, as much of the case-taking will be undertaken during this telephone / online consultation to minimise the time that clients need to attend The Centre.
-The Centre is doing what it can to mitigate the risk but the fact that there is still a risk in attending will be explained to clients for their express consent.
-In line with government advice on facial coverings in confined areas, clients will be asked to wear a mask when attending The Centre, ideally water resistant as this is required by IO to meet their standards.
-Only clients who pass this screening process will be seen at The Centre at this time.
+In line with government advice on facial coverings in confined areas, clients will be asked to wear a mask or face covering when attending The Centre, ideally water resistant as this is required by IO to meet their standards.
+Only clients who pass this screening process will be seen at The Centre at this time and practitioners have to abide by The Centre’s risk assessment in determining this.
 Clients will be given instructions of who to contact if they develop symptoms of Covid-19 or are unable to attend for any other reason and asked to inform The Centre if they develop symptoms within 2-14 days of attending The Centre (dependant on practitioner/modality).
 Depending on the modality/practitioners, clients may be asked to sign a consent form confirming that this has been explained to them and / or confirm that they do not have symptoms of Covid-19 before the start of each treatment session.
-The only exception to pre-screening will be where a practitioner needs to see a new client at short notice such that there is insufficient time to conduct a pre-screening call.
+As the situation develops, some practitioners are reverting to case taking within the consultation.
 In such cases, clients will be screened for symptoms on arrival, as all other clients, and case taking will take place in the treatment room.
-Such cases are at the discretion of the individual practitioner.
+This is at the discretion of the individual practitioner.

 - Clients are asked to attend on time as there is no reception or waiting facilities available so clients cannot arrive early.

 - Clients booked in appropriately to allow for cleaning between clients – initially one client an hour, while we work everything out.
-If timings allow, this may be reduced.
+If protocols or advice changes, the time allowed between appointments may be extended or reduced.

 - Only one person to attend per appointment, unless the practitioner deems it necessary for more than one person from the same household to attend, e.g. parent and child, someone requiring assistance to attend etc.